shenae/react-component-practice/recipes/README.md

 We have some buttons that don't do anything yet!
 Let's add some functionality to them so they allow us to flip through recipes!
 Here's the pseudocode for it:

 - Add methods `nextRecipe` and `prevRecipe` to your `App` components.
 Make sure to bind them.
 - Add a value to your state, `currentIndex`, which should be initialized at `0`.
--
+Adjust the way you're passing your props to reflect this.
+For example, `recipes[0].title` would become `recipes[this.state.currentIndex].title`
+- `nextRecipe` should add 1 to the `currentIndex` and set the state.
+- `prevRecipe` should subtract 1 from the `currentIndex` and set the state.
+- **Remember not to modify state directly!!!!**

+### Bonus!

+Right now, if we go past the indeces where there are recipes (less than 0 or more than 2), the recipes app breaks.
+Add the following functionality:

+- If the currentIndex is at 0, we can't go backwards.
+- If the currentIndex is at 2, we can't go forwards.